aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 | `clientId` | See 2️⃣ above, this is the random string you made a note of earlier |
 | `audience` | See 3️⃣ above, `https://fruits/api`                                 |

-Refresh your browser and check the *Network* tab in the *Dev Tools*, if you see errors, then revise the steps above.
+Refresh your browser and check the *Network* tab in the *DevTools*, if you see errors, then revise the steps above.

 At this stage it's normal that "Log off" displays (as if you were logged in), even though you're not logged in.